Quality is a top priority at the Poulet Purée – so MEIKO is the perfect choice

 “Each thing has a taste and each thing has a cost.
 Quality is priceless with regard to the serenity it brings you when you manage a restaurant and you know that you can run your daily business with the certainty you won’t have any problem,” says Raoult.

-Raoult’s obsession is quality – of the food, service and the kitchen and bar equipment – but he is also very sensitive to water and energy consumption and has already noticed great improvements thanks to the smart energy system management of the new
+Raoult’s obsession is quality – of the food, service and the kitchen and bar equipment – but he is also very sensitive to water and energy consumption and has already noticed great improvements thanks to the smart energy system management of the

-M-iClean.
-He took into consideration MEIKO’s supportive customer relations and the excellent technical competence of its technicians.
+M-iClean U. He took into consideration MEIKO’s supportive customer relations and the excellent technical competence of its technicians.

 Raoult chose MEIKO’s GiO reverse osmosiswater treatment system for his wine glasses.
 Poulet Purée offers a large choice of wines and Raoult demanded sparkling and spot free cleaning results.
 Moreover, he underlines the fact that there is no need to polish dishware after washing which means less breakages and reduced staff cost.